Kevin Williamson (screenwriter): Later work (1999–2008)

-Williamson gave up the job of writing the full script for Scream 3 in order to direct his first penned script, originally titled Killing Mrs. Tingle, a comedy thriller, inspired by an event he experienced in high school.
+Williamson gave up the job of writing the full script for Scream 3 in order to direct his first script, originally titled Killing Mrs. Tingle, a comedy thriller, inspired by an event he experienced in high school.
 Teaching Mrs. Tingle (as it was renamed after the Columbine High School massacre) followed a group of students getting even with their vindictive teacher.

 In 1999, Williamson created Wasteland, a late-night, sexualized version of his earlier show, Dawson's Creek.
 It aired for just 3 episodes in October 1999 before being canceled.
 The remaining 10 episodes were aired on Showtime's ShowNext channel in 2001.

 In 2001, Williamson created Glory Days as a mid-season replacement for The WB.
 The series followed a novelist returning to his hometown, a coastal community within Washington state, which was experiencing strange occurrences—seeming to mirror the plot ABC's Twin Peaks.
 Debuting in January 2002, the series was canceled after the airing of nine episodes.

-Williamson penned another script which Wes Craven would go on to direct called Cursed, after a failed first shoot starring an almost entirely different cast before re-writes and re-shoots turned the project into something new, it was finally released in 2005.
+Williamson wrote another script which Wes Craven would go on to direct called Cursed, after a failed first shoot starring an almost entirely different cast before re-writes and re-shoots turned the project into something new, it was finally released in 2005.
 Due to the many script changes, delays in production and low promotional budget due to all the re-shoots, the film failed to perform at the box office.

-Later that same year, Dimension Films released Williamson's horror film, Venom, about a group of teens stalked by a crazed killer in the bayous of Louisiana.
-Williamson is listed as a producer of the film, but not as a writer.
+Later that same year, Dimension Films released Williamson's horror film Venom, about a group of teens stalked by a crazed killer in the bayous of Louisiana.
+Williamson is listed as a producer of the film but not as a writer.
 The film opened to negative reviews and suffered at the box office, taking in less than $900,000 in gross revenue.

 In 2006, Williamson began production on a new teen drama, tentatively titled Palm Springs, for The CW, the successor to the WB network.
 Later retitled Hidden Palms, the series was a coming-of-age drama about a troubled teen who moves with his mother and new stepfather to a gated community in Palm Springs, California, where he uncovers dark secrets about his neighbors and his home's previous tenants.
 Hidden Palms was originally intended to be a midseason replacement set to air in March but its timeslot was filled by Pussycat Dolls Present: The Search for the Next Doll instead.
 The pilot eventually premiered on May 30, 2007, to favorable reviews.
 However, after eight episodes, the series was canceled due to low viewership ratings.
 The final episode aired on July 4, 2007.